 “Yeah,” Darius said into the phone as Jessica, the receptionist, made no attempt to disguise her eavesdropping.
 “I just finished the work-trade shift and will take a class with Hannah.
 After, I’ll grab some take-out.
 What do you think about pot-stickers from King Dong?”

-He looked Jessica off and tried to focus.
+He stared at Jessica until she looked away and tried to focus on the phone call.
 He wished he still had a cell-phone and some semblance of privacy, but Cindy did make a convincing argument about the possible side-effects of telephone air waves and what they could do to his body.
 She was right.
 He might want kids one day.

 “But King Dong is right down the street.
 I don’t want to drive all the way to Oakland.”
 The air conditioning kicked on and cool air washed over his shoulders.